shahmitul/parking-lot/README.md

 # Parking Lot using Python 3

-One of the most populate problem statement solved with Python.
+One of the most popular problem statement solved with Python.
 Written in Python 3 without using any external library.
 Code structure is object oriented.

 ## Problem